 Reality versus best practices in musculoskeletal medicine

-How do the best healthcare professionals tackle the medicine of aches, pains, and injuries?
 What are the habits of highly effective doctors, physical therapists, massage therapists, chiropractors?
-For a recent paper in British Journal of Sports Medicine, Lin et al gave us a list.
-They distilled several key best practices from eleven recent English clinical practice guidelines (out of a pool of dozens of candidates).
+How do the finest healthcare professionals tackle the challenge of persistent pain and tricky injury rehab challenges?
+A paper in the British Journal of Sports Medicine by Lin et al. gave us a list of best practices.
+They distilled several of them from eleven clinical practice guidelines (from a pool of dozens of candidates).

-Here are those best practices, in my words (but closely following the source):
+Here are those best practices, in my words, but carefully honouring the source (with parenthetical editorial comments from me):

-- Look for warning signs of serious conditions.
+- Look for red flags.
 (Which, of course, requires both broad and deep knowledge of the extraordinary number of surprising causes of pain, many of them subtle and hard to diagnose.)

 - Always do a thorough physical exam.
 You never know what will turn up!